 Ruth Etting, Martin "The Gimp" Snyder

 MGM produced the Ruth Etting story as a Technicolor blockbuster titled Love Me or Leave Me, the title of a popular Walter Donaldson and Gus Kahn torch song.
-The screenplay which won the Oscar for Best Motion Picture Story is by Caftan Woman favourite Isobel Lennert (Holiday Affair, The Sundowners, East Side, West Side) and Daniel Fuchs (Cross Cross, Storm Warning).
-Charles Vidor directed with his usual sure hand that guided such films as Gilda, Ladies in Retirement and Blind Alley.
+The screenplay which won the Oscar for Best Motion Picture Story is by Caftan Woman favourite Isobel Lennert (Holiday Affair, The Sundowners, East Side, West Side) and Daniel Fuchs (Criss Cross, Storm Warning).
+Charles Vidor directed with his usual sure hand that guided such films as Gilda, Ladies in Retirement, and Blind Alley.

 Doris Day, James Cagney

 Who to star?
-Adding another of his real-life portrayals to his resume (George M. Cohan in Yankee Doodle Dandy and later Lon Chaney in Man of a Thousand Faces and Adm.
-Halsey in The Gallant Hours) and returning to the gangster role, but one quite different from his early psychos, was Oscar winner James Cagney.
+Adding another of his real-life portrayals to his resume alongside the roles of George M. Cohan in Yankee Doodle Dandy and later Lon Chaney in Man of a Thousand Faces and Adm.
+Halsey in The Gallant Hours, and returning to the gangster role, but one quite different from his early psychos, was Oscar-winner James Cagney.
 Cagney was thrilled to have such a strong role and to work with Vidor whom he described as "a nice version of Michael Curtiz".